mcclowes/cv/src/sections/experience.md

 _March 2021 - Novmber 2021_

-Managing consumption of loan provider and credit scoring APIs, as well as release of [Swoop](https://bit.ly/swoopfunding)'s own API.
+Managed building to loan provider and credit scoring APIs, as well as designing [Swoop](https://bit.ly/swoopfunding)'s own API.
 Have recently delivered a new sales channel for Swoop, allowing SMBs to find themselves up to £1,000,000 in funding, accessible within 24 hours via our loan providers' APIs.

-My responsibilities also involved delivery management.
-In my tenure we released several major projects; in the 6 months before and after I joined, my engineering team released no code to production.
+My responsibilities also involved delivery management, and dramatically increased our my team's velocity, releasing several major projects.

 ### Product Manager _- Codogo_